 - Channels with the same name and image as another channel, with the only difference being a space inserted into the name or a zero replacing the letter O.

-- Using someone else's real name, username, image or other personal information to trick people into believing that you are that person.
+- Using someone else's real name, username, image, brand, logo or other personal information to trick people into believing that you are that person.